 How To Potty Train Your Cat

-One of the biggest problems for new cat owners is potty or litter training the cats to use the litter box, cats not using the litter box properly or cats peeing everywhere else in the house.
+One of the biggest problems for cat owners is potty training new cats to use the litter box, cats not using the litter box properly or cats peeing everywhere else in the house.
 Here are some tips to help your cats get to the litter box the right way!

 Newborn or kittens under 3 weeks old need to be stimulated by the mama cat to excrete pee and poo.
 Usually, the mama cat licks them on the private while cleaning them.
 If you are raising kittens without mama cat, you need to stimulate the kittens by gently rubbing the excretion area with a soft tissue for around 30 secs after every feed to set a potty routine.